mixpanel/docs/pages/docs/migration/amplitude.md

 Mixpanel JS Docs: [https://developer.mixpanel.com/docs/javascript-full-api-reference](https://developer.mixpanel.com/docs/javascript-full-api-reference)

 Note: Ensure that your projects have been defaulted or updated to Simplified ID Management before any data is sent to the project.
-This is the ID management compatible with Amplitude’s.
+This is the ID management compatible with Amplitude's.

 #### Installing the Mixpanel SDK